ombulabs/blog/_posts/2016-04-22-session-user-flow.markdown

 end
 ```

-As soon as you later remove the location class and then try to access the `session[:user_location]`, your App will raise the following exception:
+As soon as you later remove the location class and you are still trying to access `session[:user_location]`, your App will raise the following exception:
 ```
 ActionDispatch::Session::SessionRestoreError